 |Ride Time: 2 minutes||Top Speed: 53 mph|

-1986 - Relocated from Paragon Park by the Dinn Corporation where it was called Giant Coaster.
+1986 – Giant Coaster relocated from Paragon Park by the Dinn Corporation and renamed.

 Train has four cars with three rows each, seating two abreast per row.

 Height requirement: Riders must be at least 48 inches tall

 Find Where to Coast™ with Ultimate Rollercoaster® Database